Estimating the Personality of White-Box Language Models

+We have used the publicly available OpenAI programmatic API To evaluate the performance of GPT-3 and GPT-3.5-Turbo.
+Among the LLaMA models, we evaluated its publicly available 4bit-7b quantized version.
+All three models discussed above operate as black box models due to their undisclosed architecture.
+Consequently, our evaluation focuses solely on comparing their personality traits without the ability to modify them.
+We utilized the text generation pipeline from Hugging Face's \texttt{transformer} package ~\citep{wolf2019huggingface} to evaluate these white-box language models, namely GPT-2, TransformerXL, and XLNet.
+To ensure the consistency of our experiments, we employed a standardized set of hyper-parameters for text generation for evaluating each of the language models, i.e., we chose \textit{maxseqlength} (maximum length of output sequence) as $256$, \textit{temperature} (randomness parameter) as $1$, and a \textit{top-p} (smallest possible set of words whose cumulative probability exceeds the probability p) as $1$.

-Table \ref{tab:gpt2-text} shows a few examples of generated text responses and the corresponding input prompts to GPT-2.
-These responses generated in an auto-regressive manner inherit the traits learned during model training.
-Consequently, we observe noticeable variations in trait distributions across language models due to differences in their training corpora, as shown in the figure \ref{fig:trait_eval_dist}.
-Furthermore, Table \ref{tab:eval-table} shows the median \emph{five factor} scores evaluated for all language models.
+\paragraph{Results} Table \ref{tab:gpt2-text} shows a few examples of input prompts and the respective text responses generated using GPT-2.
+Due to the auto-regressive nature of the text generation process, we observe that the GPT-2 model generates contextually coherent text based on the input prompts.

+We observe noticeable variations in trait distributions of text generated using different language models, as illustrated in Figures \ref{fig:trait_eval_dist} and \ref{fig:model_compare}.
+These variations are also evident from the median scores of personality traits, as shown in Table \ref{tab:eval-table}.